Fact-checked by the onlinepaydaynews.com editorial team

 Quick Answer

 In most cases, paying off a short-term loan early saves you money — but only if your lender charges no prepayment penalty.
-As of July 2025, payday loans carry an average APR of 400%, meaning even one extra billing cycle can cost $15–$30 per $100 borrowed.
+Payday loans carry an average APR of 400%, meaning even one extra billing cycle can cost $15–$30 per $100 borrowed.
 Check your loan agreement for prepayment clauses before making an extra payment.

-The decision to pay off a short-term loan early is rarely as simple as it sounds.
-A borrower paying off a two-week payday loan ahead of schedule could save the full finance charge — sometimes $60 or more on a $400 loan — according to the Consumer Financial Protection Bureau’s payday loan explainer.
+A borrower paying off a two-week payday loan ahead of schedule could save the full finance charge, sometimes $60 or more on a $400 loan, according to the Consumer Financial Protection Bureau’s payday loan explainer.
 The math strongly favors early payoff when no penalty applies.
+The decision to pay off a short-term loan early is rarely as simple as that, though, because the answer depends almost entirely on your loan’s fee structure, your state’s consumer protection rules, and what you would otherwise do with the cash.

-Short-term lending has shifted significantly heading into 2025, with more installment-style products replacing single-payment payday loans — making the early payoff calculation more nuanced than ever.
+Short-term lending has shifted significantly in recent years, with more installment-style products replacing single-payment payday loans.
+That shift makes the early payoff calculation more nuanced than it once was.

 How Does Early Payoff Actually Affect Your Total Cost?

 Consider a $500 installment loan at 36% APR over six months.
-If you pay it off in three months instead, you eliminate roughly half the remaining interest.
-The Federal Trade Commission’s Truth in Lending Act guidance requires lenders to disclose your APR and total finance charge upfront — use those disclosures to run your own comparison.
+Pay it off in three months instead, and you eliminate roughly half the remaining interest.
+The Federal Trade Commission’s Truth in Lending Act guidance requires lenders to disclose your APR and total finance charge upfront.
+Use those disclosures to run your own comparison before deciding.

 Flat-Fee Loans vs. Interest-Accruing Loans

-Flat-fee payday loans charge a set dollar amount per $100 borrowed — the fee does not shrink if you repay two days early.
+Flat-fee payday loans charge a set dollar amount per $100 borrowed, and that fee does not shrink if you repay two days early.
 By contrast, installment loans and lines of credit typically accrue interest daily on the outstanding principal, so early payoff directly reduces your total cost.
 Always identify which structure your loan uses before assuming early payment saves money.

 What Are Prepayment Penalties and Do Short-Term Loans Have Them?